murisi/L2/README.md

 [unload (" ./comm.so)]
 [unload (" ./abbr.so)]
 [unload (" ./bin/sexpr.so)]
-[unload (" -lc)]
+[unload (" /lib/x86_64-linux-musl/libc.so)]
-[unload (" ./bin/i386.so)]
+[unload (" ./bin/amd64.so)]
 [exit (d 0)]
 ```
 To execute `test9.so`, simply enter `./test9.so` into shell.
-This should yield the same output as `./bin/l2evaluate "bin/i386.so" "./bin/sexpr.so" "/lib/x86_64-linux-musl/libc.so" - abbreviations.l2 comments.l2 numbers.l2 backquote.l2 reverse.l2 characters.l2 strings.l2 closures.l2 let.l2 test9.l2`.
+This should yield the same output as `./bin/l2evaluate "bin/amd64.so" "./bin/sexpr.so" "/lib/x86_64-linux-musl/libc.so" - abbreviations.l2 comments.l2 numbers.l2 backquote.l2 reverse.l2 characters.l2 strings.l2 closures.l2 let.l2 test9.l2`.

 Note that one reason why `libc` is loaded in the above code is because `./bin/sexpr.so` depends upon it.
 Another reason is because `test9.l2` uses `printf`.
 Also note how each l2 file is loaded immediately after its compilation.
 In the case of `comments.l2`, `./comm.so` is loaded as soon as it's created to allow `numbers.l2`, which uses comments, to be compiled successfully.